Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Computed tomography (CT) is a test that combines x-rays with computer processing technology.
-A CT scanner rotates x-ray beams through the body part being tested.
-A computer then uses the x-rays to create images.
-The results may show problems with soft tissue (such as muscles), organs (such as lungs), or bones.
+A CT scan is an imaging test.
+It combines X-rays with computer technology.
+A CT scanner rotates X-ray beams through the body part being tested.
+A computer then uses the X-rays to create images.
+CT images are more detailed than regular X-ray.
+A CT scan can be used for any part of the body, such as bones, muscles, fat, and organs.
 The scan may take only a few minutes.
-But the entire test lasts about 60–90 minutes.
+But the entire test lasts about 60 to 90 minutes.

 Remove any metal objects (such as glasses, belts, or clothing with zippers) from your child’s body.
-These things may interfere with x-rays and affect the results.
-Dental braces and fillings aren’t a problem.
+These things may interfere with X-rays and affect the results.
+It's OK if your child has dental braces and fillings.

-For your child’s safety, let the technologist know if your child:
+For your child’s safety, let the healthcare provider know if your child:

 A CT scan is performed by a radiology technologist.
 A radiologist is on call in case of problems.
-This is a doctor trained to use CT or other imaging techniques to test or treat patients.
+This is a healthcare provider trained to use CT or other imaging techniques to test or treat patients.

 You can stay with your child in the testing room until the scanning begins.